 - 1 clove garlic

 - 1 small bunch basil

-- 1 tbsp extra virgin olive oil (good quality)
+- 1 tablespoon extra virgin olive oil (good quality)

 - salt and pepper to season

-Meanwhile, chop the tomato into small sized cubes and add to a bowl.
+- Meanwhile, chop the tomato into small sized cubes and add to a bowl.
 Finely chop the basil and add to the tomato with a pinch of salt and pepper.
-Add around 1/2 tbsp of olive oil and mix together.
+Add around ½ tablespoon of olive oil and mix together.